kartoza/sawps/docs/src/user/manual/data-upload/panel.md

 1. **Search area**: The central feature of the Data Upload Page is the data search area, where the user can search for specific areas within South Africa This search field allows the user to enter keywords or details related to places within South Africa, or the user's records, to locate specific areas.

-2. **Select property**: The Property Selection dropdown is a vital tool for categorising the user's data.
+2. **Select Property**: The Property Selection dropdown is a vital tool for categorising the user's data.
 Users can choose from existing properties to then associate data with a specific property.
 This helps organise and categorise users' records effectively.

 3. **Create a new property**: If the property that the user wants to associate their data with does not exist in the dropdown, the user can create a new property.
 Click on the `CREATE A NEW PROPERTY` button to add a new property category.
 Users will be prompted to enter a name and details for the new property, and it will be added to the dropdown for future use.

 ## Interactive Map

 On the Data Upload Page, the user will find an interactive map that allows the user to visualise spatial data.
-In the bottom left corner of the map there are buttons that provide several options:
+In the bottom left corner of the map, there are buttons that provide several options:

 ## Map Visualisation